-The evaluation should be transparent, inclusive, participatory and utilization-focused.
-The overall methodology to be followed should be organized following a theory of change approach, framed by the UN/OECD DAC evaluation criteria, and drawing upon a number of mixed methods (quantitative and qualitative) data to capture direct programme results, as well as broader contributions to market development and systemic change to date in the various countries in which it is intervening.
-To do so, the methodology should draw as appropriate on established measurement frameworks for capturing these kinds of development outcomes, such as the approaches of the Consultative Group to Assist the Poor (CGAP) and/or the Donor Committee for Enterprise Development to measuring market development.
+UN/OECD DAC evaluation criteria, and drawing upon the most appropriate evaluative methods (quantitative and qualitative) to capture evidence of direct and indirect programme results, as well as broader contributions to market development and policy and institutional change to date in the various countries in which it is intervening.
+To do so, the methodology proposed should draw as appropriate on relevant established measurement frameworks for capturing these kinds of development outcomes.

-The approach to the evaluation should also intend to capture progress against UNCDF's 'innovation-to-scale' or maturity model approach whereby UNCDF supported interventions aim to start with piloting/innovation, move to consolidation in additional countries before being scaled up by others in markets and country policy systems more broadly.
+The approach to the evaluation should also intend to capture progress against UNCDF's 'innovation-to-scale' or maturity model approach whereby UNCDF-supported interventions aim to start with piloting/innovation of financial instruments or policy innovations, move to consolidation in additional countries before being scaled up by others in markets and country policy systems more broadly.